 Tips To Remember For Your 28 Week Pregnancy Diet

 Here are a few tips to help you sail smoothly to the end of your pregnancy:

 Avoid Trigger Foods

 Foods that are known to cause heartburn include fried foods, caffeine-containing drinks like coffee, colas, etc. Avoid these foods altogether if you wish to stay away from this problem.

-Drinking more coffee or tea may not harm you much, but it can cause premature contractions in your baby.
+Drinking too much caffeinated coffee, tea, or other beverages could cause premature contractions.
 Caffeine also interferes with the absorption of other vitamins and minerals like calcium and iron, which affects your baby’s development.
-It is recommended that pregnant women avoid drinking caffeine beverages during pregnancy (3).
+It is recommended that pregnant women limit caffeine to 200 mg per day or less (3).
 Sources of caffeine include coffee, black tea, energy drinks, chocolate, etc.

 Avoid Processed Foods And Fast Food

 These foods have a high level of sodium which is unsafe during pregnancy because it makes you retain water causing swelling in various parts of your body.
+If you have gestational hypertension, you need to be especially careful.
 For this reason, junk food should be top of your list of what not to eat when pregnant.

 It is not at all safe for you or your baby.
-Pregnant women are more susceptible to alcohol’s bad effects, and the risks associated with consuming alcohol during pregnancy are numerous (2).
+The risks associated with consuming alcohol during pregnancy are numerous and there is no known safe amount (2).